iksaku/laravel-mass-update/README.md

 );
 ```

+> Tip: If you ever need to specify more than one or two indexes,
+> just include all of them in the `values` and `uniqueBy` parameters.

 The result in the table will be properly updated:

 | id | year | quarter | total_expenses |